Umroo777/90DaysOfDevOps/2025/networking/task2.md

----
-title: Protocols & Ports for DevOps
+Protocols & Ports for DevOps
 (e.g., HTTP, HTTPS, FTP, SSH, DNS) and their port numbers.
 And their relevance to DevOps workflows.
 ---